 Planning Activity in Higham

-In the last 24 months, 1 planning applications were submitted near Higham.
+In the last 24 months, 10 planning applications were submitted near Higham.
+Of these, 75% were approved, with an average decision time of 50 days.

 Nearby Towns